hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To make himself the more believed he swore,
 >
-> That all he said he'd prove, and ten times more;
+> That all he said heed prove, and ten times more;
 >
 > But one, who was a Rhodian, rose and said,
 >